rishabhjain05/rishabhjain05/README.md

 <p align="center">
 <br/>
-<marquee> “ In order to be irreplaceable, one must always be different” – Coco Chanel </marquee>
+<marquee bgcolor="cyan"> “ In order to be irreplaceable, one must always be different” – Coco Chanel </marquee>
 </p>

 <br/>